MicrosoftDocs/Devices-docs/surface/surface-manage-dfci-guide.md

 > [!NOTE]
 > DFCI in Intune includes two settings that do not currently apply to Surface devices: (1) CPU and IO virtualization and (2) Disable Boot from network adapters.

 Intune provides Scope tags to delegate administrative rights and Applicability Rules to manage device types.
-For more information about policy management support and full details on all DFCI settings, refer to [Microsoft Intune documentation](/intune/configuration/device-firmware-configuration-interface-windows).
+For more information about policy management support and full details on all DFCI settings, see [Microsoft Intune documentation](/intune/configuration/device-firmware-configuration-interface-windows).

 ## Register devices in Autopilot

-As stated above, DFCI can only be applied on devices registered in Windows Autopilot by your reseller or distributor and is  supported on Surface Pro 8, Surface Laptop Studio, Surface Go 3, Surface Pro 7+, Surface Laptop Go, Surface Laptop Go 2, Surface Pro 7, Surface Pro X, and Surface Laptop 3.
+As stated above, DFCI can only be applied on devices registered in Windows Autopilot by your reseller or distributor.
 For security reasons, it’s not possible to “self-provision” your devices into Autopilot.
 To learn more, see Surface [Registration Support for Windows Autopilot](surface-autopilot-registration-support.md).

 ## Manually Sync Autopilot devices